I'm a journalist, researcher and storyteller.

 Untitled Train Story, my first ever published short story and one of 11 winners of the 2022 Storytel Epigram Horror Prize.

-Paper Trails, a satirical pen and paper game published in the final issue of Mynah Magazine.
+Paper Trails, a satirical pen and paper game published in the fourth issue of Mynah Magazine.

 How a Reddit Post Sparked a National Conversation on Trans Rights, an article in my newsletter on Singapore's media and politics.